Frequently Asked Questions

 What does the classroom work look like?

-For older students, you can expect a classroom size of 4 to 12 students with tutors leading rich discussions pertaining to the work completed leading up to community day.
-Science experiments, round table history discussions and games, project presentations, literary papers, and latin reinforcements are all common classroom topics.
-While some work is done in class, the majority is completed at home, so that the classtime can be spent engaging in the students’ completed work and teaching any material needed for the coming week.
+For older students, you can expect a classroom size of 4 to 15 students with tutors leading rich discussions pertaining to the work completed leading up to community day.
+Science experiments, round table history discussions and games, project presentations, literary chats and papers, and conversational Spanish are all common classroom topics.